twohoursonelife/junior/README.md

 - Make desired changes/commits
 - ~~If you remember, update package version in package.json~~
 - Create a new release via Github, naming the tag in the example format 1.0.0
-- Github action Deploy will trigger, building the image, pushing it to Dockerhub and finally will redeploy it.
+- Github action Deploy will trigger, building the image, pushing it to GHCR and finally will redeploy it.
 - Voila, bot is now updated in Discord.
+Check with /version

 ### Necessary Environment Variables
 #### For running the bot
-If the Dev token is set, this will take precedence.
-This is an effort to avoid deploying dev commands to the prod Discord or running dev code as prod bot.
+When **DEV_TOKEN** is set, **PROD_TOKEN** will not be checked to prevent deploying dev commands to prod accidentally.
+Default hardcoded dev CLIENT and GUILD ID's will be used; If only **PROD_TOKEN** is set, it will be expected the ID variables are also set.
-- DEV_TOKEN: Development bot token
+- **DEV_TOKEN**: Development bot token
-- PROD_TOKEN: Production bot token
+- **PROD_TOKEN**: Production bot token

 #### For deploying commands
-- CLIENTID: ID of the bot client to deploy the commands
+- **CLIENTID**: ID of the bot client to deploy the commands
-- GUILDID: ID of the guild to deploy the commands
+- **GUILDID**: ID of the guild to deploy the commands

+- Junior: 888800450533548123
 - 2HOL Discord: 423293333864054833
-- Junior: 888800450533548123

-- 2HOL Dev Discord: 678098930503909386
 - Dev Junior: 912705407850532904
+- Dev 2HOL Discord: 678098930503909386

 ### Container registry info